 The west lot is for student parking.
-All students will be issued a parking permit at the beginning of the school term which must be placed visibly in the vehicle at all times.
-If lost, there is a \$5 replacement cost.
-Vehicles that have not been registered with the office and do not have a parking permit could result in the vehicle being towed at the owner's expense.
 No students may park in areas designated for faculty, for handicapped (without a visible sticker), for visitor parking, or for busses.
-Students whose vehicles are improperly parked or repeatedly do not have a parking permit are subject to disciplinary action.
+Students whose vehicles are improperly parked are subject to disciplinary action.
 Students are not to be in the parking area while school is in session unless special permission has been granted.